boc-tothefuture/openhab-jruby/USAGE.md

 ### check_update <!-- omit from toc -->

-Check RubyGems for updates to the above gems when OpenHAB starts or JRuby settings are changed.
+Check RubyGems for updates to the above gems when openHAB starts or JRuby settings are changed.
 Otherwise it will try to fulfil the requirements with locally installed gems, and you can manage them yourself with an external Ruby by setting the same GEM_HOME.